 (2) The Board may do all things necessary or convenient to be done for, or in connection with, the performance of its functions.

-[Section 7 amended by No. 6 of 1998 s.
+[Section 7 amended: No. 6 of 1998 s.
 5.]

 8. Operational plans

 (1) The Board shall formulate and prepare in writing, in respect of each financial year, an Annual Operational Plan (an operational plan) the aim of which is to improve the quality of training and to increase the number of skilled persons in the building and construction industry (the industry) by the allocation of resources of the Fund to programmes that support —